New ways to use gift cards sprout this holiday

 While Plastic Jungle has been around for several years, it has seen "triple-digit growth" in revenue and transactions through November this year, versus the same period of 2010, according to Kristin Morse, vice president of marketing.

 Card holders themselves are also selling cards.
-A search for "gift cards" on eBay's online marketplace on Friday morning revealed over 600 pages of cards for sale.
-The cards on the first page of results were for retailers including Home Depot , Best Buy , Amazon.com, Sears unit Kmart and Macy's.
+A search for "gift cards" on eBay's (EBAY.O) online marketplace on Friday morning revealed over 600 pages of cards for sale.
+The cards on the first page of results were for retailers including Home Depot (HD.N), Best Buy (BBY.N), Amazon.com, Sears (SHLD.O) unit Kmart and Macy's.